Blackbird identification

 When the young Blackbirds first leave the nest at about thirteen to fourteen days old, they are unable to fly and instead flutter around in nearby undergrowth for safety and waiting to be fed by the parent birds.
 This is a critical time for the birds and a good percentage don’t survive, but actually the evolved adaptation of leaving the nest early is a good overall defense against predators, as it means the young aren’t all in one exact location.
 A week after leaving the nest, the young fledge and are therefore able to fly – albeit initially not terribly well.

-Once the young have fledged, the female stops feeding them and only the male continues for a further two weeks or so, as the young progressively become more independent.
+Once the young Blackbirds have fledged, the female stops feeding them and only the male continues for a further two weeks or so, as the young progressively become more independent.
 The reason the female stops is so she can start the next clutch of eggs.

 Blackbird history and population trends